-Domestic Violence and sexual assaults can be reported to HCC Campus Police.
+Domestic Violence, sexual assaults, and all other criminal complaints can be reported to HCC Campus Police.
 Campus police officers at HCC are certified by the Maryland Police & Corrections Training Commission as sworn police officers.
-If this is an ongoing or life-threatening incident, always dial 911.
+If this is an on- going or life-threatening incident, always dial 911.
 If you would like to speak to an HCC Campus Police Officer or report an incident that occurred in the past, call 240-500-2308.
 You can also stop by the HCC Campus Police Office located in Learning Resources Center room 115.
 HCC Campus Police have an excellent working relationship with the Washington County Sheriff's Office, the Maryland State Police, and the Hagerstown Police Department.
 Campus Police can assist you with contacting the appropriate law enforcement agency and the Washington County State's Attorney's Office for cases that exceed the scope of the Campus Police, or occurred off campus.